Dental Anxiety Atlanta, GA

 Patients of all ages and backgrounds can have dental anxiety.
 A multitude of factors may contribute to someone's unease at the prospect of being in the dentist's chair, including but not limited to fear of anesthesia, fear of injections, fear of pain, feelings of embarrassment, and feelings of helplessness.

 All of the above are valid reasons to be anxious.
 Still, they do not have to overtake a patient's dental experience.
 Patients should be open and honest with their dentist about their anxieties, as this is the first step to phobia management.
-At Best Care Dental III, we believe communication is key to a successful dentist-patient relationship.
+At Best Care Dental Inc., we believe communication is key to a successful dentist-patient relationship.

 “Patients should be open and honest with their dentist about their anxieties, as this is the first step to phobia management.”